|Producer:||Grupo Asociativo San Augustin Los Cauchos

 Around 1000 B.C., a pre-Columbian civilization known today as “San Agustin” flourished in the mountains where the Magdalena River is born.
 The San Agustin culture is characterized by imposing monolithic sculptures and tombs created on hilltops throughout the region.
 This civilization disappeared mysteriously before the arrival of the Spanish Conquerors, leaving nothing but its burial sites.
 The archaeological sites were discovered in the 1960’s by a group of explorers, led by the local inhabitants.
 Among the better known sites is “El Alto de Los Idolos”, a group of several burial sites atop a hill dating back to the first century B.C.

-The group has focused on standardizing practices and improving their wet mills and drying patios, obtaining incremental increases in quality each time.
+The group has focused on standardizing practices, improving their wet mills and drying patios, thus obtaining incremental increases in quality each time.
 This process has galvanized the commitment of the members, who feel proud of each achievement and know that every improvement is a step forward towards their initial goal.
 They are achieving 35 to 50% above internal market price in recognition of their superior quality.
 They have come a long way since 2001!

 See George's tour of Colombia.